vjosset/reasonlpp/README.md

 ### Velocity Toggle

-The bottom-left button (labeled `Record Arm` on the LPP) toggles between full-velocity and velocity-sensitive modeds for MIDI notes sent from the LPP.
+The bottom-left button (labeled `Record Arm` on the LPP) toggles between full-velocity and velocity-sensitive modes for MIDI notes sent from the LPP.

 ### Transpose